-Condition: Account reconciliations were not performed on a timely basis during the course of the fiscal year for pooled cash, due to/from accounts, state and federal revenue, and deferred revenue.
-Material audit adjustments were proposed by the external auditor, accepted and recorded by the client to reconcile the accounts.
+Condition: Account reconciliations were not performed on a timely basis during the course of the fiscal year for pooled cash, state and federal revenue, and deferred revenue.

-Cause: Individuals responsible for recording journal entries and reviewing monthly activity did not complete their procedures.
-The District controls in place were ineffective in identifying this condition.
+Cause: Individuals responsible for recording journal entries and reviewing monthly activity did not complete their procedures, because of significant turnover at the district.